 If you have your own child, you might love your own child more and want to protect him as your family changes.
 It’s normal to feel different about your own child and your stepchild, but it’s best to treat all the children in your blended family the same, as much as you can.

-You can start developing a relationship with your stepchild by:
+Here are ways to start developing a relationship with your stepchild:

-- showing an interest in your stepchild’s life – for example, ask her about her art classes or go along to watch her play sport
+- Show an interest in your stepchild’s life.
+For example, ask her about her art classes or go along to watch her play sport.

-- spending time alone with your stepchild, even just for 15 minutes – for example, you could take the dog to the park together
+- Spend time alone with your stepchild, even just for 15 minutes.
+For example, take the dog to the park together.

-- helping out in practical ways – for example, driving your stepchild to meet friends, fixing her bike or teaching her how to cook
+- Help out in practical ways.
+For example, drive your stepchild to meet friends, fix his bike or teach him how to cook.

-- supporting your partner’s approach to discipline, but letting your partner be responsible for managing rules and boundaries.
+- Support your partner’s approach to discipline, but let your partner be responsible for managing rules and boundaries.

 – Ange, 56, in a blended family with four children